jkao1/mks22/finalproj/README.md

 ###Submission
 - mention that all info except titles ('frappuccino-blended-beverages') and nutrient categories ('calories','carbs') is taken from the Starbucks site.
 This includes formal titles,
-- symbol for 'Crème' will not work.
-This is because python won't allow me to manipulate the actual string that contains it becuase there are 'Unspported characters in input'.